 - Riders must register for the League before the start of each season to gain League points.

-- At the first round that a rider competes at they will be given a number that should be kept for the season.
+- At the first round where a registered rider competes they will be given a timing transponder and a number that should be kept for the season.

-- When registering for the League, riders will be allocated a category according to British Cycling category rules.
+- When registering for the League or entering a race online, riders will be allocated to a category according to British Cycling category rules.
 Riders cannot, under any circumstances, ride out of category.

 - Any League registered rider who helps on the day at an event in any way, i.e. gives up their ride for the benefit of others, will be awarded points in that round equating to an average of their total points for that season.

-- U10 and U12 fun races will be part of each organised event and each rider will receive a non-monetary prize.
+- U6, U8, U10 and U12 fun races will be part of each organised event and each rider will receive a non-monetary prize.

 - All races will be gridded by League category in rows, with number of riders per row decided by the Commissaires on the day.
 Gridding position will be allocated by League average points.
 Non-League riders who consider they should be placed high on the grid should contact the Commissaires a minimum of 1 hour before race start and may be asked to provide supporting evidence for grid position (Other League table, National ranking or recent results).